 Above: The Bridge Inn at Horton bridge - photo by Trevor Pearce-Jones and reproduced by kind

-The next pub you can reach is the Bridge Inn at Horton
+The next pub is the Bridge Inn at Horton

 winds its way through lovely countryside to follow the contour line, rather like the reaches of the South Oxford canal above Fenny